mozilla/data-docs/src/datasets/search/mobile_search_clients_sources_daily/intro.md

 heavily limit the data you read using `submission_date` or `sample_id`.

 With recent [`KPI upgrades`](https://docs.google.com/document/d/1G_pJs62c8mGOxt1eGdzc_-pwG_ShE3hAb-N4Lmp9A8M), the Mozilla Revenue Intelligence team decided to update the measurement procedure for Search DAU (Daily Active Users) metrics.
 These updates streamline the workflows into a single DAU funnel.
 As part of this effort, the `mobile_search_clients_daily` table has been updated to extract data from the `baseline` ping tables instead of the original `metrics` tables.
-The new derived table, mobile_search_clients_daily_v2, will now contain search metrics based on baseline pings.
+The new derived table, `mobile_search_clients_daily_v2`, will now contain search metrics based on baseline pings.
-The mobile_search_clients_daily_v2 will be the derived table containing search metrics based on `baseline` pings.

 All data prior to August 1st, 2024, has been moved to the `mobile_search_clients_daily_historical` table.
 Downstream views and tables will pull data from both `mobile_search_clients_daily_v2` and `mobile_search_clients_daily_historical` to ensure comprehensive data coverage.

 [search data documentation]: ../../search.md